Communicating Natural Programs to Humans and Machines: LARC: Language-complete Abstraction and Reasoning Corpus

-We present a dataset that augments the original inductive ARC tasks from \cite{chollet2019measure} with human \emph{natural language} instructions that satisfy the \textbf{natural programs} definition from Sec. \ref{sec-natural-programs}; they can be demonstrably interpreted by other human users to correctly produce intended outputs on a provided input, without any additional context (including the original inductive examples).
-This ensures that the language functions as a complete specification sufficient for each task.
-To collect this dataset, we introduce a \textbf{communication game} framing (Sec. \ref{sec:proc}) in which human \textbf{describers} produce linguistic instructions for unseen downstream human \textbf{builders} asked to solve the same tasks; and deploy this experiment using a novel bandit algorithm to efficiently collect verifiable natural programs \footnote{For the dataset and its collection procedure, see \url{https://github.com/samacqua/LARC}}.

-The final dataset augments 88\% of the original tasks (354/400) with at least one verifiable \textit{natural program} description that could be successfully interpreted by another human participant in order to solve the task.
-The bandit algorithm described in Sec. \ref{sec-collection} redelegates human annotators and solvers to each task based on joint estimates of the current correctness of a task's linguistic description and the total time spent on each task; Fig.~\ref{fig:results2}(C-D) shows the distribution of success rates for participants acting as describers and builders over time.
+We present a dataset that augments the original ARC tasks from \cite{chollet2019measure} with \emph{language-complete} instructions: they can be demonstrably interpreted by other humans to correctly produce the intended outputs without any additional contexts (i.e. in the absence of the original input-output examples).
+Thus, LARC tasks (Fig \ref{fig:larc_tasks}), like their counterparts in ARC, meet the definition of natural program while containing only natural language descriptions.
+To collect this dataset, we introduce a \emph{communication game}: human describers produce linguistic instructions from the given input-output examples of ARC, these instructions are then interpreted by human builders (in the absence of the original input-output) on a new instance of the same task (Fig. ~\ref{fig:game}).
+We deployed this experiment using a novel bandit algorithm to efficiently collect verifiable natural programs.
+The final dataset augments 88\% of the original ARC tasks (354/400) with at least one verifiable \textit{natural program} description that could be successfully interpreted by another human participant to solve the task.
+Fig.~\ref{fig:results2}(C-D) shows the distribution of success rates for participants acting as describers and builders over time.